FGM-SDU/Pipeline-bulk-RNA-seq_ucloud/Rmarkdown/QC_fastq_files.md

 **Notes:**
 - Ensure that the necessary modules are available on your cluster.
 - Review and customize the script based on your specific requirements.
+- For additional information on individual tools and parameters, refer to the documentation for Fastqc, Fastq_Screen and AdapterRemovalv2.